 1. American Museum of Natural History

-Help teach using the resources available from the American Museum of Natural History.
-With the simple click of the “Share to Classroom” button, your classes will be instantly connected to a variety of articles and other resources like online tours, and stimulating visual aides.
+Bring your teaching to life using the resources that are available from the American Museum of Natural History.
+With a simple click of the “Share to Classroom” button, your classes will be instantly connected to a variety of articles and other resources like online tours, and stimulating visual aides.

 4. Data Classroom